BrunoMCBraga/Reversing-Resources/Debuggers/Radare2.md

 # R2

+## General Notes
+* If addresses/offsets are not provided for most instructions, the current offset is assumed.
+* The prompt **[address]>** indicates where you are.
+If you are doing static analysis, everytime you use **s (seek)** this address will change to the sought address.
+On debug mode, using the seek command will not change the EIP for the current offset and the EIP may be the same but not always.

 ## Starting
 * r2 [file]: opens file (similar to IDA)
 * r2 -w [file_path]: opens file in write mode.
 Useful for patching.